 Partners in the firm being acquired may be becoming consultants, or departing on day one.
 Either way, payments due to them should be built into the forecasts.
 If these partners will be continuing in the business for a period of time, expectations of work and billings should be sorted out long before the merger date.

 The financial team in the acquiring practice should be carrying out what-if/sensitivity analysis to see how increases and decreases in business activity might affect the combined entity going forward.
 Are the revenues, margins and cash flows sustainable?
-Covid-related spikes in activity and profits, the shift away from commuting and its different impact on different firms, the longer-term risks of employees working from home, the ongoing impact of Brexit, and other issues in the economy generally are all factors adding to the current uncertainty.
+Covid-related spikes in activity and profits have now passed; but inflation, the cost of living crisis, house price movements, a looming potential recession, the shift away from commuting and its different impact on different firms, the longer-term risks of employees working from home, the ongoing impact of Brexit and other issues in the economy generally are all factors adding to the current uncertainty.

 On the positive side, additional work may be generated, perhaps as the result of the merger and the PR around it.
 If so, the combined practice will need to ensure it has the capacity and expertise to deliver excellent client service.